Tag: pain

 Micah owned his transgressions.
 Micah owned the consequences.

-While the Jews had the Law to define the particulars of their holy calling, gentiles (non-Jews) still had the (the Image of God) in them telling them deep down what they were doing was not in line with the Creator of the universe, even when they didn’t understand.
-Hence that is why Paul talks to Timothy about fleeing from much of what is common to the of humankind.
-Timothy was both Greek and Jew (thus dirty to both “sides” of the family).
+While the Jews had the Law to define the particulars of their calling, (non-Jews) still had the Imago Dei (the Image of God) in them telling them deep down what they were doing was not in line with the Creator of the universe, even when they didn’t understand.
+Hence that is why talks to Timothy about fleeing from much of what is common to the temptation of humankind.
+Timothy was both Greek and Jew (thus dirty to both “sides” of the ).
 He probably has some awareness of the Jewish Law, but he would have also been quite familiar with what was common (and considered acceptable) in Greek/Roman circles.

 Thus Paul was calling Timothy to something greater than either bloodline or culture.
 He was calling Timothy to Christ.
 When Paul recalls Timothy’s “good” confession.
 Instead of confession, a better (and longer) way of saying it would be a strong, firm, public declaration of allegiance.
 Timothy had (effectively) declared that Jesus Christ was more important than all of that, and Paul was holding him to it.
 Timothy, as the “successor” to Paul and a leader in his own right, was to hold on tight to what he “confessed” he believed, and to not let others draw him away.